eschmar/gitflow/3-nuggets/git-reset.md

 ```

 ## Beyond `reset`
-If you want to go more aggressive and rewrite the history, check out `rebase`.
+If you want to go more aggressive and rewrite the history, check out [Advanced rebasing](advanced-rebasing.md).